JessAbejar/themovingprayer/wp-content/plugins/sg-cachepress/readme.txt

 == Changelog ==

+= Version 5.0.9 =
+* Fixed woocommerce bugs
+* Improved memcached flush
+* Improved https force

+= Version 5.0.8 =
+* Better .htaccess handling when disabling and enabling Browser Cache and Gzip
+* Improved image optimization handling
+* Added option to stop the image optimization and resume it later
+* Fixed bug with memcached notifications
+* Fixed bug with conflicting plugin notices for non-admins
+* Fixed bug when user accesses their site through IP/~cPaneluser
+* Fixed bug with labels for HTML, CSS & JS Minification
+* SEO Improvements in the Lazy Load functionality

 = Version 5.0.7 =
 * Fixed bug with notifications removal
 * Fixed bug with modifying wrong .htaccess file for installations in subdirectory